-Professor - Department of Psychiatry and Health Behavior MCG
+Institute of Public and Preventive Health; Department of Psychiatry and Health Behavior MCG

 A graduate of the University of Texas (Austin) and Baylor College of Medicine, Dr. Seale is a clinician researcher with board certification in Family Medicine and Addiction Medicine.
 Since completing an NIAAA-NIDA sponsored faculty development fellowship in 1987-1988, he has been involved in practice, teaching and research related to substance use screening, brief intervention, and referral for treatment (SBIRT) for more almost three decades in both the U.S. and abroad.
 Recent interprofessional SBIRT training grants in collaboration with Johns Hopkins University, Mercer University, Augusta University and U. of Georgia have trained more than 1,500 primary care providers including 1,000+ advanced practice nursing students, 100+ nursing faculty & preceptors, and dozens of physician assistants.
 With over 14 years’ experience in office-based opioid treatment (OBOT) practice, training, dissemination and mentoring, he has a special interest in bridges and barriers to treatment of opioid use disorder and is principal investigator of a pilot study of opioid use disorder in older adults.
 His involvement for more than a decade in full-time global health in Asia and the Americas led to the development of resilience and recovery training programs taught through storytelling which have been translated into seven different languages and are now being used with indigenous and other vulnerable populations across Latin America and Africa.
 He has served as author or co-author of more than 70 peer-reviewed journal articles.
 Dr. Seale’s research has been funded with federal grants from the Substance Abuse and Mental Health Services Administration, National Institute on Alcohol Abuse and Alcoholism, National Institute on Drug Abuse, National Institute of Diabetes and Digestive and Kidney Diseases and the Centers for Disease Control and from private foundations including the Betty Ford Foundation, the Conrad Hilton Foundation and the John Templeton Foundation.

-Assistant Professor - Department of Psychiatry and Health Behavior MCG
+Institute of Public and Preventive Health; Department of Psychiatry and Health Behavior MCG

 Dr. Tiwari’s research program is focused on reducing health disparities among high-risk and victimized populations in a family violence context.
 Her work focuses on biobehavioral trajectories and responses to trauma-based prevention and intervention efforts, while considering the impact of non-modifiable contextual stressors and intra-individual variation.
 She has a special interest in stress physiological and genetic profiles among victimized youth populations who receive trauma-based care.
 Her recent research has focused on understanding the implementation, barriers and effective components of trauma-based treatments for youth victims of sexual abuse in community settings.

 Research Interest: family violence, child maltreatment, evidence-based parenting interventions, mental

-Professor - Psychiatry and Health Behavior
+Institute of Public and Preventive Health; Psychiatry and Health Behavior

 Dr. Vitacco is a board-certified forensic psychologist whose research focuses on best practices in the broad area of psychology and the law.
 Specifically, his research has focused on the treatment and prevention of violence among individuals found not criminally responsible and returned to the community (i.e., conditional release), evaluating how forensic psychologists can appropriately utilize social media information in their forensic practice, detecting atypical response styles (e.g., malingering) in forensic evaluations, legal applications of psychopathy, and evaluating and treating violence potential with individuals housed in forensic inpatient hospitals.
 Dr. Vitacco has extensive experience working with justice-involved individuals, especially those adjudicated not competent to proceed to trial or not criminal responsible because of mental illness.
 He has also worked with individuals on probation/parole and individuals who have been civilly committed.
 As part of his work on conditional release, Dr. Vitacco has partnered with multiple states to evaluate conditional release effectiveness with individuals with serious and persistent mental illness.
 He has also researched psychopathy and its correlates, including stress reactivity, with juveniles placed in detention facilities.
 Dr. Vitacco has over 100 publications in the area of mental health law.
 In 2020, he co-edited a book titled, Forensic Mental Health Evaluations in the Digital Age: A Practitioner’s Guide to Using Internet-Based Data with Dr. Ashley Batastini.